Building a Comprehensive Strategic Framework for Business Units

 4. Independent Financial Tracking

 Business units maintain separate accounting for revenue and expenses, allowing the parent company to easily identify underperforming sectors and allocate resources effectively.
+This is where OKR software tools can provide valuable insights into performance metrics.

 Distinguishing Between Business Units and Subsidiaries